 Q5.
 Do I have to ask the doctor before taking this therapy?

 Certainly, you should ask your doctor before taking this therapy.
-Otherwise also before taking this therapy check that the therapist is well trained in this field.
+Otherwise before taking this therapy check that the therapist is well trained in this field.

 Q6.
 How much time will I need to spend in a day at a cupping studio?